 The notation is similar to the one we used in Sect.
 4. The algorithm produces Arnoldi vectors and candidate vectors where the Arnoldi vectors are constructed to be orthonormal to each other and the candidate vectors are constructed to be orthogonal to the Arnoldi vectors.
-Using the notation from (22), the orthogonality of the vectors (49) can be stated compactly as

-Electronic Circuit Simulation and the Development of New Krylov-Subspace Methods 23 where I denotes the $n \times n$ identity matrix.
+Using the notation from (22), the orthogonality of the vectors (49) can be stated compactly as where I denotes the $n \times n$ identity matrix.
 The recurrences that are employed to generate the vectors (49) can be stated compactly as follows: